-The Louisiana Department of Health routinely monitors for constituents in your drinking water according to Federal and State laws.
-The tables that follow show the results of our monitoring during the period of January 1st to December 31st, 2023.
-Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+The Louisiana Department of Health and Hospitals - Office of Public Health routinely monitors your drinking water for contaminants according to Federal and State laws.
+The tables that follow show the results of our monitoring during the period of January 1st to December 31st, 2024.
+Drinking water, including bottled water, may reasonably be expected to contain at least some small amounts of contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.